To be accepted into competition, your short film has to adhere to the rules. Read them carefully!

 We recommend that teams work with local musicians and composers.
 Any personal connections come in handy, as the rights-managed music with its royalties is often too expensive.
 There are also many websites with royalty-free music and sound effects.

-The music does not need to be made within the competition weekend.
+The music does not need to be made within the month of the competition.
 In fact, we recommend you source possible songs and sound effects in advance.
 Whatever the origin of your music, each song used in your movie has to be listed in your paperwork (release forms).
 With royalty-free music, it’s good to mention the channel (website) it was downloaded from.
 When sourcing royalty-free music, make sure you get all distribution rights without any geographical, time or channel specific restrictions.
 Beware of “student licenses”, “web licenses” etc. Royalty-free sound effects don’t need to be listed on the release forms.
 In the end, the producer of your film is accountable when it comes to music copyrights.

 March On Film accepts animations.
 In this case, all drawings (whether made by computer or by hand) have to be done within the month of March.
 Models used for stop motion animation can be created beforehand.
 Otherwise the same rules apply – the compulsory elements have to be included and the film must be in the given genre.
 Talent releases must be filled out for any voice actors and other paperwork submitted where applicable.